How do I know I’m in a Texas energy emergency?

 When this happens, the Electric Reliability Council of Texas (ERCOT) issues warnings to the public and asks electricity customers to ramp down their consumption.
 You’ll likely hear about a Texas energy emergency through television, radio, or a notification from your retail electricity provider or TDU electric utility.

 Your retail electricity provider has no control over a Texas energy emergency.
-ERCOT runs the the Texas electric grid, overseeing both the electricity wholesale market and the transmission of power.
-They are the one in control when an emergency arises.
+ERCOT runs the Texas electric grid, overseeing both the electricity wholesale market and the transmission of power.
+They are the ones in control when an emergency arises.

 What can ERCOT do during an energy emergency?

-In severe caes, ERCOT grants power generators permission to take progressively drastic conservation measures in efforts to reduce demand to fit available supply.
-That can include brown-outs and rolling black outs.
+In severe cases, ERCOT grants power generators permission to take progressively drastic conservation measures in efforts to reduce demand to fit available supply.
+That can include brown-outs and rolling blackouts.
 If left unmanaged, the whole Texas grid could undergo a cascading system failure that caused the Great Northeast Blackout of 2003.
 But in Texas, it could last days.

 ERCOT has four levels of emergency energy alerts (EEA):